ilodev/StationeersPerishableItems/README.md

 # stationeers_perishable
-A Stationers BepInHex plugin adding perishable mechanics the Food and Plant items.
+A Stationers BepInHex plugin adding perishable mechanics to the Food and Plant items.